SimpleFinance/simplespec/README.md

 }
 ```

-Simplespec also includes two helper methods: `evaluating` and `eventually`.
+simplespec also includes two helper methods: `evaluating` and `eventually`.

 `evaluating` captures a closure and allows you to make assertions about what
 happens when it's evaluated: